Vintage Christmas Candy

 7. Easy To Make Caramels

 Talk about a tooth and tongue teaser.
-These taste so awesome and can melt in your mouth, if you’re patient.
+These taste awesome and can melt in your mouth if you’re patient.
 The butter, sugar, and syrup make these a real sweet treat.
 Be careful with this one if your usual approach to candy is to chew it.
-Caramels have been known to pull tooth fillings out, which isn’t what you want to deal with during the holidays.
+Caramels have been known to pull tooth fillings out, which you don’t want to deal with during the holidays.
 Yes, be patient and let it melt in your mouth.

 5 from 13 votes